MeltwaterArchive/storyplayer/devices/index.md

 We've got pretty good support for desktop browsers, but we know that we've got the following stuff still to add:

-* Per-device configuration
-* IFrame support in all browsers
-* Multi-window support in all browsers
 * Touch gestures in mobile browsers
 * Full HAR support for browsermob-proxy (provides network-related information to your tests)